 The First Amendment protects personal belief, opinion, and action.
 It addresses four basic freedoms that are necessary for a free society functioning within a democratic government.
 Those rights are freedom of religion, freedom of speech, freedom of the press, and the dual right to assemble peaceably and to petition the government.
 It has generally been held by the Supreme Court that a balance is required between First Amendment freedoms and the powers of a government to govern effectively.
-Supreme Court decisions throughout the 20th century balanced First Amendment rights with the requirements of public order, and the Supreme Court has removed certain speech (fighting words, true threats, obscenity) from First Amendment protections.
+Supreme Court decisions throughout the 20th century balanced First Amendment rights with the requirements of public order.
+As a result of these decisions, fighting words, true threats and obscenity are not afforded First Amendment protection.